youkai-pl/lanchat/README.md

 Commands like `/send` or `/block` takes four digits ID in argument.
 ID of user can be read from nickname after `#`.
 Like `User#1321`.
 IDs are assigned randomly upon connection and are different on each node.
+Commands that takes user id in argument can be executed in user tab without it.

 #### CLI arguments